DavidVogelxyz/library/servers/nextcloud-on-alpine.md

 Add a firewall rule to allow SSH connections from only specific IP addresses:

 ```
-ufw allow from $IP_ADDRESS proto tcp to any port 22
+sudo ufw allow from $IP_ADDRESS proto tcp to any port 22
 ```

 Add a firewall rule to allow HTTP connections from only specific IP addresses:

 ```
-ufw allow from $IP_ADDRESS proto tcp to any port 80
+sudo ufw allow from $IP_ADDRESS proto tcp to any port 80
 ```

 Add a firewall rule to allow HTTPS connections from only specific IP addresses:

 ```
-ufw allow from $IP_ADDRESS proto tcp to any port 443
+sudo ufw allow from $IP_ADDRESS proto tcp to any port 443
 ```

 ### Enabling UFW